Specialty Stainless Steel Processes (S3P)

 Benefits Application & materials Process details

-Specialty stainless steel processes (S3P) featuring Kolsterising® and Nivox® technology offer unique surface hardening solutions for austenitic stainless steel, nickel-based alloys and cobalt-chromium alloys producing increased mechanical and wear properties without adversely affecting corrosion resistance.
+Specialty stainless steel processes (S3P) featuring Kolsterising® and Nivox® technologies offer unique surface hardening solutions for austenitic stainless steel, nickel-based alloys and cobalt-chromium alloys producing increased mechanical and wear properties without adversely affecting corrosion resistance.

 Austenitic stainless steel parts improve their mechanical properties by applying the S3P processes, resulting in hardened austenitic stainless steel surfaces.
 In all S3P processes, the corrosion of the base material is not altered, while exhibiting superior wear resistance, strength and ductility, as well as resistance to galling.
 As surface diffusion processes, the surfaces do not crack or chip, offering significant advantages over coating technologies.
 S3P A® and Kolsterising® are the state of the art processes for austenitic stainless steel, duplex stainless and nickel-based materials.
 S3P M is used for the treatment of martensitic and precipitation hardened stainless steel materials.